A2osX/A2osX/.Docs/Shell Developers Guide.md

 loading functions this way

 >A note on memory.
 All scripts get loaded into and run from Main Memory.

+### Shell Environment

+Copy Vars????, Different Context, own vars get lost, own funcs, when called with dot, is using the same env.

 ### Line Separator